-I visited the big 4, plus discounters and Waitrose, and was astounded by what I saw: empty shelves everywhere, poor quality srp, no logical layouts (in many instances) and little or no effective signage and sku’s that should be adjacent, at opposite ends of the fixture or even opposite each other.
+I visited the big 4, plus discounters and Waitrose, and was astounded by what I saw: empty shelves everywhere, poor quality SRP, no logical layouts (in many instances) and little or no effective signage and sku’s that should be adjacent, at opposite ends of the fixture or even opposite each other.

-This begs the question – are we engaged in category management, which is designed to deliver efficient layout and range instore?
+This begs the question – are we engaged in category management, which is designed to deliver efficient layout and range in store?
 From what I saw, I would challenge maybe not.

 Category management has been evolving since its inception, with the longwinded 8 step approach becoming less manageable for many suppliers.
 The change in shoppers, the addition of the channel disruptors, technology advances and lifestyle changes have meant that traditional shopping occasions have changed, but the basics of CatMan are still needed.
-Delivering against shopper needs of ease of shop, clarity of fixture and simple directional signage, delivers enhanced sales and at least delivers against shoppers most basic needs.
+Delivering against shopper needs of ease of shop, clarity of fixture and simple directional signage delivers enhanced sales and at least delivers to shoppers most basic needs.

 When shoppers have less time than ever to shop, online is a viable alternative, and loyalty for retailers is reducing, retailers need to make it as easy as possible for shoppers to complete this task and even make it pleasurable, a task which is not onerous, but requiring some thought.

-And lack of data is not a problem, in fact we are now drowning in data, in so many forms.
+And lack of data is not a problem, in fact, we are now drowning in data, in so many forms.
 Yet it seems as though this increase in data does not lead to an increase in insights that are being reflected instore.
-I have had many conversation over the last few weeks about a general difficulty in changing data into actionable insights.
+I have had many conversations over the last few weeks about a general difficulty in changing data into actionable insights.
 As a result of this, we have just created a training module to help develop skills for a client.
 Also remember technology can be an enabler, helping develop insights, faster.

-In addition let’s create a specific approach for online.
+In addition, let’s create a specific approach for online.
 With more shoppers (who are younger, with higher income), buying their main shop online, it is not acceptable to just do what we do instore, online.
 We need a specific solution.
 How do we help our customers thrive online and create growth strategies and tactics to deliver in this vastly different environment?

 So let’s get back to basics.
 Dust off the shopper research you commissioned, create some action plans from this, engage with customers and deliver instore or online (which is in itself, an article for another day…).
 Let’s reflect shoppers’ needs on fixture: simplify our offering, optimise range, lay it out correctly and promote in the right way.
 By doing so we will convert more shoppers into buyers.
 Don’t think that this is the only preserve of the big suppliers.
-All manufacturers have a role to play, with smaller suppliers potentially having a key role in niche or growing segments.
+All manufacturers have a role to play, with smaller suppliers potentially having a key role in a niche or growing segments.